Deterministic Apple Tasting: Introduction

 It is not a coincidence that in other online learning settings deterministic algorithms were designed and analyzed.
 There are many reasons to prefer deterministic (instead of randomized) learners, when possible:

 \begin{enumerate} \item Mistake bounds of deterministic learners hold with probability $1$ and not in expectation. \item Randomness is a resource.
-Like any other resource, it could be missing or expensive. \item We do not have to worry about measurability constraints on the concept class we wish to learn. \item The predictions of deterministic learners can be simulated in advance, so every deterministic learner has the same guarantees for either an oblivious or an adaptive adversary. \item We do not need to worry that the adversary might have knowledge on the internal mechanism generating the algorithm's randomness. \end{enumerate}
+Like any other resource, it could be missing or expensive. \item We do not have to worry about measurability constraints on the concept class we wish to learn. \item The predictions of deterministic learners can be simulated in advance, so every deterministic learner has the same guarantees for either an oblivious or an adaptive adversary. \item We do not need to worry that the adversary might have knowledge on the internal mechanism generating the algorithm's randomness. \item The introduction of randomized algorithms can be seen as a necessity to overcome the impossibility of achieving sublinear regret by deterministic algorithms, as shown in \cite{cover1967behavior} by a simple argument.
+It is more natural to consider deterministic algorithms in realizable settings, where the argument of \cite{cover1967behavior} does not hold. \end{enumerate}

 This discussion raises the following natural main question, raised also by \cite{raman2024apple}, and guiding our work:

 We answer this question positively: any class that can be learned in the easiest standard online learning setting, can be also learned deterministically, when only apple tasting feedback is provided.
 This affirmative answer raises the problem of finding the best possible deterministic mistake bounds achievable under apple tasting feedback.
 In Section~\ref{sec:results} we present mistake bounds that are optimal in the sense that for some classes, they are the best possible (up to a constant factor).
 We also provide mistake bounds that are universally tight for every class, but only up to logarithmic factors of $T$ and constants depending on the class.